akshat-gitacc/ecg-arrhythmia/README.md

 - **Random Forest**: 88% accuracy.
 - **1D CNN**: 99.6% accuracy (F1-score of 0.99 for abnormal beats).

-The CNN performs significantly better because it learns features directly from the raw heartbeat shape rather than relying on simple statistical aggregates.
+The CNN consistently outperformed the classical machine learning baselines because it learned discriminative features directly from the raw ECG waveform instead of relying on handcrafted statistical features.
+However, the improvement comes at the cost of higher computational requirements and reduced interpretability.